newrelic/nri-kubernetes/internal/testutil/datagen/README.md

 Controls how long to wait for kubernetes resources to become ready before giving up.
 Defaults to 3 minutes.

+#### `WAIT_AFTER_BOOTSTRAP`

+Controls how log to wait after all resources are created and ready.
+This is needed because some metrics will need an extra while to show up.
+Defaults to 30 seconds.

 #### `HELM_E2E_ARGS`

 Most resources are installed using the [`e2e-resources`](../../../e2e/charts/e2e-resources) chart. `datagen.sh` will append the contents of `HELM_E2E_ARGS` to the `helm install ...` line that installs the chart, where custom values can be defined using `--set` or `-f` and an external values file.

+### `KUBECTL_CMD`

+The installed version of `kubectl` and the version of kubernetes being used in the cluster may differ enough to assure compatibility.
+It is possible to customize the kubectl command being used to overcome it.
+Eg: `minikube kubectl -- `.
+Default value: `kubectl`.

 ### Arguments for development